 - Speaking and workshops

-Trello is free for unlimited team members, and you really can’t beat that.
-The paid plan is very affordable and gives you extra features like custom background images, multiple add-ons, etc. You can join here.
+Trello is free and you can share your project board with unlimited team members, and you really can’t beat that.
+I use the Standard paid plan which is very affordable and the perfect fit for my business needs.
+You can join here.
 Tell them Nela sent you.

 Solo is a simple invoicing web app designed for the Croatian market.
 We have tax laws and regulations that make generic and US-centered software unusable for us, and this product was a godsend.